barionleg/cesium.wiki.gs/Space-Features.md

    * Eliminate jitter - [#392](https://github.com/AnalyticalGraphicsInc/cesium/issues/392)
    * Zoom inside - [#390](https://github.com/AnalyticalGraphicsInc/cesium/issues/390)

 * Sensor improvements
    * Eliminate jitter - [#359](https://github.com/AnalyticalGraphicsInc/cesium/issues/359)
    * Narrow six-arc-second field-of-view.
 Display condition to draw a polyline?
    * Narrow sensor like a fan
    * Wide sensor with a cap
    * Billboard aligned with sensor boresight (use a model?)
-   * Draw a cone from sun to Earth's silhouette.
+   * Draw a cone from the Sun to Earth's silhouette.
 Compute custom sensor?